naturalis/lab-rdm-in-github/docs/day1/session2/README.md

 - To know how to manage file changes in a repository, by inspecting differences, committing to or reverting changes, and by enacting these changes upstream and downstream among connected repositories.

+---

+Exercises:

+- Create an account on github.com.
+Once you are logged in on your account, configure it so that it has an [SSH key](https://github.com/settings/keys)
+- Create a repository, choose an [OSI compliant License](https://opensource.org/licenses) for it and initialize the repository with a README.md file